kda2495/IPA_Downloader/README_EN.md

 * The script will navigate to the CloudTips page.
 #### 15. Change Language:
 * The script will change its interface language.

+#### Note:
+* The script supports bulk purchasing/downloading of apps.
+Simply enter the index numbers of the apps/versions from the tables, separated by commas or hyphens.
+For example, entering 1, 2, 3-5 will purchase/download the apps with index numbers 1, 2, 3, 4, and 5.

 ## Troubleshooting errors:
 * Download error: HTTP request failed: Timeout was reached - Failed to connect to Apple servers, check your internet connection.